We Care About Your Health

 - The program provides a daily allowance of .822 therms (a standard unit of measuring heat energy), which is about 25 more therms per month at the lowest rate.

-- Eligibility is based on medical condition only; NOT on income.
+- Eligibility is only based on medical condition, NOT on income.

-- Medical Provider's certification is required.
+- Covered conditions include medical conditions for which additional space heating is necessary.
+Medical Provider's certification is required.
 We are now accepting applications via email from you and your medical provider.

 - You can own or rent your housing.

 - Service does not have to be in the patient’s name.

 - A household can have the allowance in conjunction with other assistance programs.